base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

 #### Utilized Files & Folders:
 Files and folders from the base2solutions DevOps repository utilized in the Jenkins Packer deployment.

 `Packer/AWS/baseJenkinsEC2.json` - The [Packer Template](https://www.packer.io/docs/templates/introduction.html).
 Packer templates are JSON files that configure Packer in order to create machine images.
-This [amazon-ebs](https://www.packer.io/docs/builders/amazon-ebs.html) Packer templste creates an [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) on your AWS account from which an AWS EC2 instance will be launched.
+This [amazon-ebs](https://www.packer.io/docs/builders/amazon-ebs.html) Packer template creates an [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) on your AWS account from which an AWS EC2 instance will be launched.

 `Packer/AWS/jenkins.sh` - Script that installs Java, Docker, Nginx, Git, and Jenkins.